metaplex-foundation/metaplex-android/README.md

 ```

 # Usage
 Once properly configured, that `Metaplex` instance can be used to access modules providing different sets of features.
-Currently, there is only one NFT module that can be accessed via the `nfts()` method.
+Currently, there is only one NFT module that can be accessed via the `nft` property.
 From that module, you will be able to find, create and update NFTs with more features to come.

 Lets dive in nfts module.

 ## NFTs
-The NFT module can be accessed via `Metaplex.nfts()` and provide the following methods.
+The NFT module can be accessed via `Metaplex.nft` and provide the following methods.
 Currently we only support readding methods.
 Writing and creating NFTs will be suported on the future.

 - [`findNftByMint(mint, callback)`](#findNftByMint)
 - [`findNftByMintList(mints, callback)`](#findNftByMintList)